ProgrammerAsahi/ImageResize/README.md

     * **RestAPI.py** - Defined all the REST Endpoints where users could get access to and send image request.

 ### Referenced Libraries
-As listed in `./requirements.txt` file, this application have referenced 4 python modules:
+As listed in `./requirements.txt` file, this application references 4 python modules:
 * **Flask** - Provides the web framework & facilitates the REST Endpoints development for this project.
 * **Pillow** - Provides necessary image processing APIs.
 Make it possible for this application to resize images.
 * **Redis** - Enable the application to get access to Redis.